The Values Had, The Object Made, The Values Had | Practice – Making – Praxis

 Authors are to follow submission criteria for each contribution type as described on the cubicjournal.org website.
-Final submissions have to be made by 1st September 2018, at 12 noon, Hong Kong Time to firstname.lastname@example.org and email@example.com.
-To make sure your contribution receives duly consideration, include ‘CUBIC Gender in Design’ in email header.
+Final submissions must be made by January 1, 2019 at 12 noon, Hong Kong Time to firstname.lastname@example.org and email@example.com.

 Cubic Journal Submission Guidelines